19 December, 2024

 • Educate Household Members: Ensure everyone understands the greywater system and how to use it properly.

-• Choose Appropriate Plants: Use greywater for plants that are tolerant of slight variations in water quality.
+• Choose Appropriate Plants: Use greywater for plants tolerant of slight variations in water quality.

 A mother and lover of all things practical.
 My blogs will help you learn about everything from creating a designer kitchen to making the most of a spare bedroom, choosing the best double glazing to the best indoor gardening tips.